cisco/mercury/doc/protocol-guidelines.md

      initializer list, except for those that use a default constructor.

-   * If necessary, the member initalizer can invoke a static member function that accepts a `datum &` and returns an object of the appropriate class, in which case the function should enable Return Value Optimization (RVO) to avoid an unneeded copy.
+   * If necessary, the member initializer can invoke a static member function that accepts a `datum &` and returns an object of the appropriate class, in which case the function should enable Return Value Optimization (RVO) to avoid an unneeded copy.